Azure-Samples/communication-services-dotnet-quickstarts/OutboundCallReminder/OutboundFunction/readme.md

 - [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) (Make sure to install version that corresponds with your visual studio instance, 32 vs 64 bit)
 - Create an Azure Communication Services resource.
 For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You'll need to record your resource **connection string** for this sample.
 - Get a phone number for your new Azure Communication Services resource.
 For details, see [Get a phone number](https://docs.microsoft.com/azure/communication-services/quickstarts/telephony-sms/get-phone-number?pivots=platform-azp)
-- An Azure storage account and container, for details, see [Create a storage account](https://docs.microsoft.com/azure/storage/common/storage-account-create?tabs=azure-portal).
-For storing sample audio file **AudioFileUrl**.

 ## Code structure